Centrist populism: Definition

 According to the political scientists Daniel Smilov and Ruzha Smilova, centrist, left-wing, and right-wing populism both originate from "democratic illiberalism".
 Centrist populists promote anti-establishment, personalistic, and anti-corruption views, while also moderately criticising liberal democracy.
 Despite this, the political scientists Zsolt Enyedi and Martin Mölder wrote that centrist populists do not pose a challenge to liberal democracy.
 Centrist populists attack the political mainstream while not being subscribed to extremist politics.
 They do not rely on any political ideologies, instead claiming that they are non-ideological and anti-political, while often emphasising increasing living standards.
 They also focus on issues such as competence and probity, rather than on socio-economic and socio-cultural political issues.
 They also tend to be less supportive of the European Union, and are less culturally conservative than right-wing populists.
 They are also less likely to employ welfare chauvinism in comparison with right-wing populists; they advocate for maintaining the existing welfare system.

 Centrist populists are considered anti-establishment as they criticise large established political parties, which they perceive to not represent "the will of the people" due to alleged corruption.
 They additionally reject left- and right-wing ideologies, criticise aspects of liberal democracy such as separation of powers, independent bodies, and rule of law, and are sometimes mildly nationalistic, but they do not reject political pluralism.
 These positions are considered centrist as they are designed to be appealing to the majority of voters.
 Political scientists Vlastimil Havlík and Aneta Pinková disputed that centrist populists were nationalistic.
 Grigore Pop-Eleches also wrote that centrist populists avoid nationalism and anti-Western and anti-capitalist positions.

-In the Czech Republic, centrist populists are also technocratic; they have argued that experts should run the government or that the government should be based off a business model.
+In the Czech Republic, centrist populists are also technocratic; they have argued that experts should run the government or that the government should be based on a business model.
 In the Central and Eastern Europe, centrist populists have also criticised the post-communist transition led by liberals.
 They argue that politics in Central and Eastern Europe will remain non-ideological and that parties would compete over issues such as competence and moral probity.
 The political scientist Elena Cossu, however, said that criticism of the post-communist transition is rather associated with right-wing populism and that centrist populists rather associate themselves with anti-corruption sentiment.